hackermystique/CertLogManager/README.md

 # SecCertGuard

 ## Overview
 SecCertGuard is a PowerShell-based tool designed to manage and inspect digital certificates on Windows systems.
 It provides a graphical user interface (GUI) to view, check, and manage certificates stored in the Current User and Local Machine certificate stores.
 Additionally, it includes a feature to scan critical directories for files with bad or missing signatures using sigcheck.

+**All interface elements, messages, and comments are now fully in English for a consistent user experience.**

 ## Features
 - **Certificate Management**: View and manage certificates in the Current User and Local Machine stores.
 - **Certificate Inspection**: Check certificate validity, view details, and open certificates in the Windows certificate viewer.
 - **File Signature Scanning**: Scan critical directories for `.exe` and `.dll` files with bad or missing signatures using sigcheck.
 (TODO)
+- **English-Only Interface**: All buttons, tooltips, dialogs, and comments are in English.

 ## Prerequisites
 - **PowerShell**: The script requires PowerShell 5.1 or later.